Open Science

 Took place on 20 May 2025 with a focus on Open Licenses, Assisting Digital Tools as well as Open data and version control.
 More information and programme of the training.

-open science award
+open science recognition award

 The CHARM-EU Open Science Recognition Award 2023 was given to Utrecht University’s Dr. Saskia Stevens for her promising Citizen Science project and her outstanding achievement in promoting Open Science attitude.